Willenhall F.C.

-Willenhall F.C. was an English association football club based in Willenhall in the Black Country.
-The club was formed by the merger of Willenhall Pickwick F.C. and Willenhall Swifts F.C. and competed in the Birmingham & District League, one of the country's strongest semi-professional leagues, between 1919 and 1930.
+Willenhall F.C. is an English association football club based in Willenhall in the Black Country.
+The club was originally formed by the merger of Willenhall Pickwick F.C. and Willenhall Swifts F.C. and competed in the Birmingham & District League, one of the country's strongest semi-professional leagues, between 1919 and 1930.
 Willenhall won the league championship in the 1921–22 season.
 The club also competed in the FA Cup on at least one occasion.
-The town is currently represented by Willenhall Town of the Midland Football Alliance, but this club has no connection to the original Willenhall club.